 Is Palm Sunday a Holy Day of Obligation?

-Although Palm Sunday is a sacred day for Catholic and people of Christian faith, when the faithful are encouraged to attend Mass and follow the Palm Sunday customs and traditions, it is not among the Holy Days of Obligation.
+Although Palm Sunday is a sacred day for Catholics and people of the Christian faith, when the faithful are encouraged to attend Mass and follow the Palm Sunday customs and traditions, it is not among the Holy Days of Obligation.

 Is Palm Sunday mass longer?